-For winter, students are permitted to wear plain navy blue or black skins / long sleeved tops underneath their PE T-Shirt and/or a plain, navy jumper.
+For winter, students are permitted to wear plain navy blue or black skins / long sleeved tops underneath their PE T-Shirt.

 If your child is ill or injured, they will be given a 'non-performing' role during PE lessons and are still expected to be in full PE uniform.
 Non-performers will be assigned roles ranging from that of leader, official, coach or carrying out analysis tasks associated with the lesson content.
 An email or phone call explaining the illness or injury is also required so that PE staff are aware of those students who are not able to participate physically.